zincware/ZnTrack/README.md

 ## Key Features

 - **Reproducible Workflows**: Convert Python scripts into reproducible workflows with minimal effort.
 - **Parameter, Output, and Metric Tracking**: Easily track parameters, outputs, and metrics in your Python code.
 - **Lightweight and Database-Free**: ZnTrack is lightweight and does not require any databases.
+- **Shareable and Collaborative**: Collaborate with your team by working together through GIT.
+Share your workflows and use parts in other projects or package them as Python packages.
-- **DVC Integration**: Seamlessly integrates with [DVC](https://dvc.org) for data version control.
+- **DVC Integration**: ZnTrack is built on top of [DVC](https://dvc.org) for version control and experiment managment and seamlessly integrates into the [DVC](https://dvc.org) ecosystem.

 ## Example: Molecular Dynamics Workflow